School of Peace and Conflict Studies

 Grade Mode: Standard Letter

-PACS 49091 VARIABLE TITLE SEMINAR IN PEACE AND CONFLICT STUDIES 1-3 Credit Hours
+PACS 49091 VARIABLE CONTENT SEMINAR IN PEACE AND CONFLICT STUDIES 1-3 Credit Hours

-(Repeatable for a total of 3 credit hours) Seminar devoted to detailed study of various topics in the field of peace and conflict studies.
-Specific topics are announced in Schedule of Classes and on the School of Peace and Conflict Studies website.
+(Slashed with PACS 59091) (Repeatable for maximum of 3 credit hours) Seminar devoted to detailed study of various topics in the field of peace and conflict studies.
+Specific topics are announced in schedule of classes and on the School of Peace and Conflict Studies website.

 Prerequisite: Junior standing.